 Who Is Bob Marley?

-Bob Marley was born on February 6, 1945, in St. Ann Parish, Jamaica.
-In 1963, Marley and his friends formed the Wailing Wailers.
-The Wailers' big break came in 1972, when they landed a contract with Island Records.
+In 1963, Bob Marley and his friends formed the Wailing Wailers.
+The Wailers' big break came in 1972 when they landed a contract with Island Records.
 Marley went on to sell more than 20 million records throughout his career, making him the first international superstar to emerge from the so-called Third World.
-He died in Miami, Florida, on May 11, 1981.

 Marley and Livingston devoted much of their time to music.
 Under the guidance of Joe Higgs, Marley worked on improving his singing abilities.
 He met another student of Higgs, Peter McIntosh (later Peter Tosh) who would play an important role in Marley's career.